bcaddy/bcaddy.github.io/_posts/2022-posts/2022-05-30-IHPCSS-poster.md

 ---

 ## Welcome!

+You can download my IHPCSS Poster [here](/assets/pdf/IHPCSS-2022-Poster.pdf) or viewed below.

 If you've found your way here hopefully it's because you want to learn more about me, my research, Cholla, or the details of implementing MHD simulations.